Huda Sha'arawi: Early life and marriage

 Huda Sha'arawi was born Nour Al-Huda Mohamed Sultan Shaarawi (نور الهدى محمد سلطان شعراوي) in the Upper Egyptian city of Minya to the famous Egyptian Shaarawi family.
 She was the daughter of Muhamed Sultan Pasha Shaarawi, who later became president of Egypt's Chamber of Deputies.
 Her mother, Iqbal Hanim, was of Circassian descent and was sent from the Caucasus region to live with her uncle in Egypt.
 Sha'arawi was educated at an early age along with her brothers, studying various subjects such as grammar and calligraphy in multiple languages.
 She spent her childhood and early adulthood secluded in an upper-class Egyptian community.
-After her father's death, she was under the guardianship of her eldest cousin, Ali Shaarawi.
+After her father's death, she was under the guardianship of her eldest cousin, Ali Sha'arawi.

 At the age of thirteen, she was married to her cousin Ali Sha'arawi, who Sultan named as the legal guardian of his children and trustee of his estate.
 According to Middle Eastern scholar Margot Badran, a "subsequent separation from her husband gave her time for an extended formal education, as well as an unexpected taste of independence."
 She was taught and received tutoring by female teachers in Cairo.
 Sha'arawi wrote poetry in both Arabic and French.
-Sha'arawi later recounted her early life in her memoir, Modhakkerātī ("My Memoir") which was translated and abridged into the English version Harem Years: The Memoirs of an Egyptian Feminist, 1879–1924.
+Sha'arawi later recounted her early life in her memoir, Modhakkerātī (مذكرتي, “My Memoir") which was translated and abridged into the English version Harem Years: The Memoirs of an Egyptian Feminist, 1879–1924.